List of Bleach characters: Gō Koga

 Gō Koga (古賀 剛, Koga Gō) is the one that was closest to Jin Kariya, whose Doll is the spider-like Dalk, who is able to manipulate her metallic body to create weaponry or be confronted into a battle axe that Koga uses.
 In the 1800s, while still going under the name Claude Gaugain, Koga was living in a countryside somewhere in Europe when Kariya brought him Cain to guide in their ways.
 But it ended with Cain's death which haunts Koga.
 In the end, after confronting Kariya and nearly getting killed by Hitsugaya, Kouga is the last remaining Bount as his wounds are tended to be Ran'Tao.

-Gō is voiced by Tōru Furusawa in the Japanese version of the anime and by Richard Epcar in the English dub.
+Gō is voiced by Tōru Furusawa in the original Japanese version of the anime and by Richard Epcar in the English dub.

-Dalk is voiced by Takako Honda in the Japanese version of the anime and by Karen Strassman in the English dub.
+Dalk is voiced by Takako Honda in the original Japanese version of the anime and by Karen Strassman in the English dub.

 Cain

 Cain (ケイン, Kein) is a young male Bount that Jin Kariya left in Gō Koga's care many years ago.
 When he tried to summon his mantis-like doll Waineton, the doll turned on Cain and killed him in front of Gō Koga.

-Cain is voiced by Takayaki Fujimoto in the Japanese version of the anime and by Peter Doyle in the English dub.
+Cain is voiced by Takayaki Fujimoto in the original Japanese version of the anime and by Peter Doyle in the English dub.

 Waineton is voiced by Philece Sampler in the English dub.

 Hō and Ban

 (鵬) and (磐) are twin brothers who appeared when they used their dolls in order to attack Uryū Ishida.
 Hō and Ban's dolls are Guhl and Günther, bottle caps that manipulate water making its power source nearly unlimited.
 They can wrap themselves around their opponents in order to drown them or even flood a person's body killing them from the inside out.
 They are tasked by Kariya to eliminate Uryū while he is recovering in his father's hospital after he's been attacked by Ryō Utagawa.
 They fight Ichigo, Renji, Rukia and Sado and try to kill them by drowning them from the inside, but they are killed when Ganju uses some firecrackers to destroy their dolls, aging them to death.

-In the Japanese version of the anime, Hō and Ban are both voiced by Daisuke Sakaguchi.
+In the original Japanese version of the anime, Hō and Ban are both voiced by Daisuke Sakaguchi.
 In the English dub, Hō and Ban are voiced by Roger Craig Smith and Brian Beacock.